|

 on the Body Shop stall.
 And there was a visiting child who was a dead ringer

-to pick up passing trade, and it’s probably fair to say that the fete was
+up passing trade, and it’s probably fair to say that the fete was never

 There was a